Danish-Mahboob/CypherSyntax/README.md

 __Note:__ This project is going to be completely open source and free to use without any copyright issues.
+Also, if you have any questions, suggestions, or want to contribute please reach out to us at gnodium@gmail.com